colorFiLabs/web3/index.md

 We are building a strong portfilio of digital assets of emerging tech.
 We believe in a world that will be govern by DOAS.
 We help our clients understand what that means and how to adopt in this new age.

-## Products for Institutional investors
+## Products For Institutional investors

 We have a set of digital asset products powered by AI algorthms that can empower the portfolio of the investors.

-## Products for Corperations
+## Products For Corperations

 Corp finance can be difficult to obtain depending on the region or background from fundraising to managing funds.
 We are looking for companies that meet a certain criteria to help them obtain access to the new digital asset economy.